Project-KRIG/KOTH/README.md

 In `shared/init.lua` there are a few lines that allow for configuration of the gamemode.

-`KOTH.Debug` This turns on verbose logging for the gamemode, only use this if you are experiencing issues with the gamemode.</br>
+`KOTH.Debug` This turns on more logging for the gamemode, only use this if you are experiencing issues with the gamemode.</br>
 `KOTH.XPTimer` This is the time in sconds that it takes for the player to gain XP inside the zone.</br>
 `KOTH.PointTimer` This is the time in seconds that it takes for teams to gain a point.</br>
 `KOTH.PrioZoneTimer` This is the time in seconds that it takes for the priority circle to move.</br>